 Fleet and Family Support staff recognizes that being military is a lifestyle that presents unique challenges and opportunities for service members and their families.
-Programs are intended to help make the most of military life.
+Our Programs intend to help make the most of military life.

 Licensed credentialed clinical professionals, such as social workers and marriage/family therapists, provide confidential services to active duty service members and their families.
 Some of the highlights of this program include: